 - Get lost in a field of sunflowers at McKee-Beeshers wildlife management area, a free Maryland park that blooms with fields of gold in mid-July.
 Note: this is NOT a stroller friendly location!

 - Roll through Rock Creek!
 Take the kids for classic free summer fun on a scooter or bike ride through Rock Creek Park.
-Upper Beach Drive is closed to traffic, making it an excellent spot for kids to bike, scooter, or skate without fear of cars.
+Upper Beach Drive is closed to traffic every day, making it an excellent spot for kids to bike, scooter, or skate without fear of cars.
 The road gets pretty busy with runners and fast cyclists on weekend mornings, but there is plenty of room for wobbly riders to try out new skills on weekdays.

 - Take a dip at DC’s delightful wading pool and fountains at Yards Park, a shallow pool and splash fountain with views of the city and the Anacostia River.
 Check the schedule for when the fountains close every two weeks for cleaning.